fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

 * `onWriteError`,
 * `afterWrite`

-For information on the different types of events, see [Infusion Event System](InfusionEventSystem.md).
+For information on how events work and how to configure listeners to them, see [Infusion Event System](InfusionEventSystem.md).

 <div class="infusion-docs-note">
-    <strong>Note:</strong> The <code>onFetch</code>, <code>afterFetch</code>, <code>onWrite</code> and <code>afterWrite</code> events are synthetic events that fire as a sequence.
+    <strong>Note:</strong> The <code>onFetch</code>, <code>afterFetch</code>, <code>onWrite</code> and <code>afterWrite</code> are <a href="PromisesAPI.md#fluidpromisefiretransformeventevent-payload-options">synthetic events</a> that fire as a sequence.
 As implemented in the <code>fluid.remoteModelComponent</code>, the listeners for the event will all fire in the specified order and be passed the same arguments.
 However, the next listener will not trigger till the previous one has completed.
 That is, either returned a value or resolved/rejected a returned promise.
-This is useful to prevent further actions from happening until all of the listeners have completed, but unlike other event sequences, it cannot be used to pass the payload through a series of transformations.
+This is useful to prevent further actions from happening until all of the listeners have completed, but unlike other <a href="PromisesAPI.md#fluidpromisefiretransformeventevent-payload-options">event sequences</a>, it cannot be used to pass the payload through a series of transformations.
 </div>

 ### onFetch